How You Can Benefit From Interpersonal Therapy

 - Unresolved Grief

-Losing a loved one is something that takes a while to heal from, especially if the loved one died unexpectedly or young.
+Losing a loved one takes a while to heal from, especially if the loved one died unexpectedly or young.
 It's normal to feel upset for a while after the death, but when it gets to the point where it's stopping you from living your life, then it becomes a bit of a problem.
 Sometimes, the grief comes later, and delayed grief can be confusing, as you might not know the earlier loss causes your depression.
-Your therapist will tell you how to cope with your grief in a healthy matter.
+Your therapist will guide you in how to cope with your grief in a healthy matter.
 You'll learn to move on from your life and fill the void that was left behind.

 - Interpersonal Deficits